Chart Color Schemes

 The educational profile of East Gosford exceeds national averages, with above-average qualification levels and academic performance metrics

-East Gosford's residents aged 15+ have 28.7% with university degrees, compared to Greater Sydney's 38.0%.
-This indicates room for educational development.
-Bachelor degrees are most common at 18.8%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.8%).
-Vocational credentials are held by 37.4% of residents aged 15+, with advanced diplomas at 14.4% and certificates at 23.0%.
+East Gosford has a lower proportion of residents aged 15 and over with university degrees compared to Greater Sydney, at 28.7% versus 38.0%.
+This difference suggests potential for educational development in the region.
+Bachelor degrees are the most common form of higher education among East Gosford residents, with 18.8%, followed by postgraduate qualifications (7.1%) and graduate diplomas (2.8%).
+Vocational credentials are also prevalent, with 37.4% of residents aged 15 and over holding such qualifications – advanced diplomas at 14.4% and certificates at 23.0%.

-Educational participation is high, with 27.1% currently enrolled in formal education.
-This includes 9.1% in primary, 6.7% in secondary, and 4.9% in tertiary education.
+Educational participation is high in East Gosford, with 27.1% of residents currently enrolled in formal education.
+This includes primary education (9.1%), secondary education (6.7%), and tertiary education (4.9%).

 Frequently Asked Questions - Education